How to prevent bad apples

 3. Trim off any crossing branches.
 Climb in under the tree, and look up.
 This will ensure that each branch gets the necessary light.
 It also will eliminate rubbing branches and overcrowding.
 Pick the stronger or better of the two crossing shoots and trim the other back to its source.

-“Favor the branch that goes with the structure of the tree,” UMN Apple Research Scientist David Bedford said.
+“Favor the branch that goes with the structure of the tree,” UMN Apple Research Scientist David Bedford shared in the video.

 You don’t want to simply give it a haircut to take off length as you may trim off fruit-bearing buds.